 According to Noriaki Inoue, he was upset with his uncle who hesitated to add the term 'aiki' to the name.
-Eventually it was changed to Daito-ryu Aikijujutsu, but the fact that Ueshiba had doubts, was one of the factors that contributed to the split between the two after the war.
+Eventually it was changed to Daito-ryu Aikijujutsu, but the fact that Ueshiba had doubts, contributed to the split between the two after the war.

 Inoue acted as assistant instructor to his uncle from the mid 1920's, and from 1932 to 1935 he was senior instructor for the Budo Senyokai, an organization setup by the reverend Deguchi to promote Ueshiba and his martial art.

 Several events occurred during this time period that further strained their relationship.
 There was a strained relationship between the royal family and the Omoto religion which sponsored Ueshiba.

 This situation came to a head in what is known as the second Omoto incident.
 On December 8, 1935 Deguchi was arrested and convicted of disturbing the peace.
 The Omoto religion and all of its auxiliary organizations were ordered disbanded, all of its property was seized or destroyed and many of its members arrested.

 Fear of being arrested forced Ueshiba to cut off all ties, but Inoue was the only person who did not cut his ties with the Omoto believers.

 There was also a problem with who would be the next head of the organization.
 Ueshiba had three sons, the first two dying at an early age.
 Kisshomaru, the only surviving son, was showing no interest in the art and as late as 1935...

 Ueshiba had married his eldest daughter to Kiyoshi Nakakura and adopted him as his son, a common practice in Japan to extend the family line.
 After five years, Nakakura felt he would not be able to carry on the art and divorced his wife, thus nullifying the adoption.